 Indeed, we should ask the question – do we really care about attribution?
 We might.
 Or not.
 If we want to know what really impacted user behavior, and which of the tests (or a combination of tests – something you can explore with a testing tool like Conductrics) was responsible, then attribution does matter.
 This is why you have a hypotheses and stuff, right?

 Are you in the business of science, or in the business of making money?

-The success of your testing program comprises of the number of tests run (e.g. per year), percentage of winning tests and average impact per successful experiment.
+The success of your testing program is comprised of the number of tests run (e.g. per year), the percentage of winning tests, and the average impact per successful experiment.
 Now if you severely limit the number of tests you run for the sake of avoiding data pollution, you are also significantly reducing the velocity of your testing.

 If your primary goal is to figure out the validity of a single test, to be confident in the attribution and the impact of the test, then you might want to avoid tests with overlapping traffic.
 But while you do that, you are not running all those tests that might give you a lift – and thus you’re potentially losing money.

 In essence, do you care more about the precision of the outcome, or making money?